mrasu/echoed/README.md

 ## Test OpenTelemetry's Spans

-In addition to the HTML output, Tobikura offers a convenient method for testing OpenTelemetry spans.
+In addition to the HTML output, Echoed offers a convenient method for testing OpenTelemetry spans.
 Use the `waitForSpan` function to obtain a span that matches your criteria.

 ```ts